ibm-cloud-docs/openwhisk/about.md

 ### What happens behind the scenes in OpenWhisk?
 {: #about_scenes}

-OpenWhisk is an open source project that combines components including Nginx, Kafka, Docker, and CouchDB to form a serverless event-based programming service.
+OpenWhisk is an open source project that combines components including NGINX, Kafka, Docker, and CouchDB to form a serverless event-based programming service.

 <img src="images/OpenWhisk_flow_of_processing.png" width="550" alt="The internal flow of processing behind the scenes in OpenWhisk" style="width:550px; border-style: none"/>

-#### 1. Entering the system: nginx
+#### 1. Entering the system: NGINX
 {: #about_ngnix}

 First, OpenWhisk’s user-facing API is completely HTTP-based and follows a RESTful design.
 As a consequence, the command that is sent through the CLI is an HTTP request against the OpenWhisk system.
 The specific command translates roughly to: